publicscience/argos/readme.md

 #### Gullet
 The `Gullet` provides a general means of downloading remote files.
-In the case of the digester, it downloads the latest Wikipedia dumps.
+In the case of the Digester, it downloads the latest Wikipedia dumps.
 It is capable of resuming downloads if the server supports it.

 #### Adipose